-In areas with consistently low lighting, or prolonged periods of darkness, battery power (CR2032) or an auxilliary 3-5 VDC power source can be used to supplement the solar energy harvester.
+In areas with consistently low lighting, or long periods of darkness, battery power (CR2032), or an auxiliary 3-5V DC power supply can be used to supplement the solar energy harvester.

-- Remove the sensor from the mounting plate and identify the battery holder and auxilliary power connector on the circuit board - 2.
-A. Insert the battery under the clip with the positive pole (+) up and press it in place - 3.
-B. Or insert the 3-5 VDC + and leads into the appropriate screw terminals. - 4.
-Remount the sensor on the mounting plate.
+- 1. Remove the sensor from the mounting plate. - 2.
+Unsnap sensor cover and identify the battery holder and Aux power connector on the circuit board. - 3.
+Connect auxiliary power source as follows (choose either option A or option B):

+A. Insert the battery under the clip with the positive pole (+) up and press it in place.

+- B. Insert 3 5 VDC wire leads into + and screw terminals. - 4.
+Replace cover and remount the sensor on the wall.